A Gentleman’s Adventure in Toronto

 I remember as a boy in Toronto my journey for the perfect haircut went through many stages.
 As a child, like many other of the Italian Diasporas in my area, I got my hair cut by the local Italian barber.
 The place smelled of coffee and aftershave, the walls were plastered with bikini-clad women or topless Brazilian beauties, and most people were there to escape their wives instead of getting a haircut.

 As I entered my late teens and early 20s, I, like other men, moved into a salon where I would experiment with new cuts and listen to the stylist talk about the difference between wax and gel.
-Now that I am in my late 20s, I have realized that I like the “all male” environment of a barbershop, but want the variety of styles and knowledge of a hair salon.
+Now that I am in my late 20s, I have realised that I like the “all male” environment of a barbershop, but want the variety of styles and knowledge of a hair salon.

-In my search for a perfect hair adventure I have had many experiences, ranging from luxury salons in Tokyo to classrooms in Tajikistan.
-Few places, however, have offered a gentleman’s experience like Crows Nest barbershop.
-Located in the heart of Kensington Market, this barbershop has become essential to the dapper people in the area.
+In my search for a perfect hair adventure, I have had many experiences, ranging from luxury salons in Tokyo to classrooms in Tajikistan.
+Few places, however, have offered a gentleman’s experience like Crows Nest barber shop.
+Located in the heart of Kensington Market, this barber shop has become essential to the dapper people in the area.

-When I contacted owner Jon Roth about visiting his shop I could tell I was in for an experience.
+When I contacted owner Jon Roth about visiting his shop, I could tell I was in for an experience.
 On meeting Jon for the first time, I was immediately struck by his well-groomed exterior and striking tattoos.
 He put me in the capable hands of Joel Cumby, the shop’s newest apprentice.
 A former Hamilton resident, he decided to change careers from tool and dye technician to barber.
 Joel was pleasant to chat with and had many interesting things to say during my time with him.
 For instance, he suggested that the recent resurgence of barber shops could be attributed to one simple thing: men stopped growing their hair long.
 From the 1960s to early 2000s, everyone was a hippie, rocker, or Nirvana fan – contributing to the popularity of long hair and less demand for barbers or stylists.
-Now, with a resurgence of fashion from the 50’s and a desire for shorter hair in general, men have re-created a demand for these shops.
+Now, with a resurgence of fashion from the 50’s and a desire for shorter hair in general, men have recreated a demand for these shops.

-When Joel was done with my haircut I looked like I could give Jon Hamm a run for his money as the lead of the TV-show Mad Men, not to mention the great job he did to my beard.
+When Joel was finished with my haircut, I looked like I could give Jon Hamm a run for his money as the lead of the TV-show Mad Men, not to mention the great job he did to my beard.
 Though, I have to admit what I enjoyed most about my time at Crow’s Nest was the conversation.
 It felt like a bunch of guys hanging out.
-Good music was playing and we talked about baseball and rock and roll without a woman in sight – even on the walls.
+Good music was playing, and we talked about baseball and rock and roll without a woman in sight – even on the walls.
 There is nothing objectifying about the place, just a group of guys shooting the breeze and trying to look good.

 A Gentleman’s Attitude

-I think for the most part going to a “spa” is not up there for adventures of adventures, but sometimes we forget that stress kills and taking time to relax is important.
+I think for the most part going to a “spa” is not up there for adventures of adventures, but sometimes we forget that stress kills and taking the time to relax is important.

 With this said I have always had a strange relationship with relaxation.
 I have visited Japanese “onsen,” or hot springs, Korean baths, and Russian-inspired banya, but few have gotten it as right as the Ritz Carlton in Toronto and their “Gentlemen’s Power Hour.”
 This is a spa session devoted to the busy man.
 With options like massage, eye treatment, and power naps, they offer all the modern man needs to feel rejuvenated.

 I chose a facial, foot massage and nail buff.
 From start to finish it was like being in heaven.
-The staff in the spa is polite and professional and the treatment is sublime.
+The staff in the spa is polite and professional, and the treatment is sublime.